11 REASONS TO VISIT QUÉBEC CITY, QC

 Is Halifax, Nova Scotia Worth Visiting in 2024?
 (Guest post written for Veggies Abroad)

 Servusla from Bamberg!
-I spent a day here last summer, and this charming town is in Oberfranken (Upper Franconia) in northern Bavaria, Germany.
+I spent a day here in July 2022 and this charming town is in Oberfranken (Upper Franconia) in northern Bavaria, Germany.
+So I’m thrilled to share the Ultimate Travel Guide to Bamberg with you!

 Altes Rathaus

-Let’s start with the Altes Rathaus (Old Town Hall) (Obere Brücke, 96047 Bamberg), which is Bamberg’s most famous landmark and a popular photo spot.
+Let’s start with the Altes Rathaus (Old Town Hall), Bamberg’s most famous landmark and a popular photo spot.
 It was first completed in 1370.
 According to legend, the citizens of Bamberg asked that it’d be built in the town centre, but the bishop in charge refused to grant the land for it.

-So instead, the offended townsfolk constructed the Altes Rathaus on an artificial island, in the middle of a bridge above the Regnitz river!
-Sadly, a fire ruined it in 1460, but it was quickly reconstructed and finished in 1461, which is the one we can look at today.
+So instead, the offended townsfolk constructed the Altes Rathaus on an artificial island in the middle of a bridge above the Regnitz river!
+Sadly, a fire ruined it in 1460, but it was quickly reconstructed and finished in 1461.
+That’s the one we can look at today.

 The back side of the Altes Rathaus.

-Today, the interior of the Altes Rathaus is a museum where you can look at the Ludwig Collection of porcelain and faience, which is one of the oldest of all of Europe.
-Admission cost is 6 EUR for adults.
+Today, the interior of the Altes Rathaus is a museum where you can look at the Ludwig Collection of Porcelain and Faience, which is one of the oldest of all of Europe.

 Moreover, don’t miss the painting facade that Johann Anwander completed in 1755.
 It shows the four seasons and the four elements, as well as the good and bad characteristics of people.